LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/cms-kbs-with-liveperson-ai.md

 5. Define the request to fetch your content's metadata.
 The request should return a list of articles, and each article must contain a title and unique identifier.
 You can optionally retrieve tags and a category as well.
 An article can have multiple tags but exactly one category.
     * **Method**: Select the type of HTTP request method.
     * **URL**: Enter the request target, the URL.
-    * **Credential**: Select the [credential](bot-accounts-credentials.html) to use for authentication if applicable.
+    * **Credential**: Select the [credential](bot-accounts-credentials.html) to use for authorization if applicable.
     * **Add Request Headers**: Add any request headers to include in the request.
     * **Add Request Parameters**: Add any request parameters to pass in the URL’s query string.
-    * **Add Post Body**: Enter the payload to send.
+    * **Add Post Body**: Enter the payload to send if applicable.
-    * Click **Map Content Metadata**, and map the returned articles' metadata to  the LivePerson Knowledge Base data model.
+    * Click **Map Content Metadata**, and map the returned articles' metadata data model (schema) to the LivePerson Knowledge Base data model.
 For help with this, see [here](knowledge-base-cms-knowledge-bases-mapping-content-metadata.html).
 6. Click **Next**.
 7. Define the request for the on-demand retrieval of a single article.
 Somewhere in the request (request parameters, post body, etc.), you must pass the unique identifier of the article to retrieve.
+(An {externalArticleId} placeholder is provided for this purpose.)
 The request should return a single article that must contain a title, a unique identifier, and at least one of these content attributes: summary, detail, contentURL, imageURL, videoURL, or audioURL.
     * **Method**: Select the type of HTTP request method.
     * **URL**: Enter the request target, the URL.
-    * **Credential**: Select the [credential](bot-accounts-credentials.html) to use for authentication if applicable.
+    * **Credential**: Select the [credential](bot-accounts-credentials.html) to use for authorization if applicable.
     * **Add Request Headers**: Add any request headers to include in the request.
     * **Add Request Parameters**: Add any request parameters to pass in the URL’s query string.
-    * **Add Post Body**: Enter the payload to send.
+    * **Add Post Body**: Enter the payload to send if applicable.
     * **Cache Article Content**: If you want to temporarily cache the article content that’s returned at run time for improved performance, select the duration in minutes.
-    * Click **Map Content Metadata**, and map the single article’s content to the LivePerson Knowledge Base data model.
+    * Click **Map Content Metadata**, and map the single article’s content data model (schema) to the LivePerson Knowledge Base data model.
 For help with this, see [here](knowledge-base-cms-knowledge-bases-mapping-content-metadata.html).
 9. Click **Save**.

 ### Associate an article with an intent
 You must associate articles with intents so that--during a knowledge base search at run time--the knowledge base can use an NLU engine to evaluate the consumer's utterance against the articles' intents to determine if there is a match.
-The highest [scoring](knowledge-base-common-common-concepts.html#scoring-and-thresholds) article that is found in the search is then retrieved from the CMS.
+The highest [scoring](knowledge-base-common-common-concepts.html#scoring-and-thresholds) articles that are found in the search are then retrieved from the CMS.

 **To associate an article with an intent**